Vacant Lot & Adaptive Reuse Strategy

 Please note that the Vacant Lot Inventory comes with the following disclaimer:

 Not all properties listed here have necessarily been vacant for the 48 consecutive months required to be eligible for the Vacant Lot and Adaptive Reuse Incentive Program.
 While this inventory is provided as a reference for all vacant infill sites, properties that are actually eligible for incentives will vary.
-Contact the Neighbourhood Planning Section at 975-7642 to confirm how long a property has been vacant.
+Contact the Neighbourhood Planning Section to confirm how long a property has been vacant.

 The redevelopment of brownfield sites result in numerous benefits to municipalities, citizens, and the developers who take on these projects.
 Increased tax revenue, improved environmental condition, economic opportunities, job creation, and revitalized neighbourhoods are just some of the benefits that are realized by brownfield development.
 However, brownfield redevelopment has its challenges including difficulty finding financing, liability concerns, regulatory requirements, and the perception and stigma association with potential contamination.